- Explore the awe-inspiring Maya ruins at ancient Tikal

 Day 3: B'omb'il Pek Excursion, Transfer to Cobán

-Following an early start, you'll make your way south toward Cobán for an exciting afternoon of inner-tubing the B'omb'ilPek caves at Chisec.
-Meaning "painted stone" in English, you'll grab a flashlight and set off to navigate your way through this system of caves (one of Central America's largest) and underground rivers carved into the limestone mountains in the north of Alta Verapaz.
-When you've made your way through, you'll return to your hotel in Cobán.
+Following an early breakfast, you'll make your way south toward the highland city of Cobán, in the Alta Verapaz department, for an exciting afternoon of inner-tubing the B'omb'il Pek caves.
+Meaning "painted stone" in English, this is one of the largest cave systems in Central America.
+During the guided excursion, you'll grab a flashlight, hop in an inner tube, and navigate amid underground rivers carved into the limestone mountains here.
+When you've made your way through, you'll transfer to your hotel in Cobán.

 Day 4: Day Trip to Semuc Champey